On January 12, 2010, a devastating earthquake with a magnitude of 7.3 struck Haiti. More than 220,000 people were killed and over 300,000 injured.

 Building the future

 Before the earthquake, Haiti was already one of the poorest countries in the western hemisphere.
 Recovery has been long and fraught with difficulty, the threat of cholera and regular tropical storms, mean that Oxfam’s emergency response capability will always be a core part of our program.
-However, alongside the immediate and urgent need for aid, we also saw opportunity; a once in a lifetime chance to help Haiti reconstruct a more equitable future for all its people.
+However, alongside the immediate and urgent need for aid, we also saw an opportunity; a once in a lifetime chance to help Haiti reconstruct a more equitable future for all its people.

-Four years on and we have recognized positive efforts on behalf of the Haitian state to take on a leading role, Oxfam highlights the need for the creation of inclusive processes ensuring the participation of Haitian civil society organizations, communities and citizens in this process.
+Five years on and we have recognized positive efforts on behalf of the Haitian state to take on a leading role, Oxfam highlights the need for the creation of inclusive processes ensuring the participation of Haitian civil society organizations, communities and citizens in this process.

-Vanessa says: “The earthquake left a lot of people unemployed, but it however gave us the drive to rebuild, not only our country, but also ourselves.
+Vanessa says: “The earthquake left a lot of people unemployed, but it, however, gave us the drive to rebuild, not only our country but also ourselves.
 It gave all of us an opportunity to make a huge difference in our surroundings.
 I wanted to be a part of that difference.
 And Oxfam has given me that chance.”

 Focus on longer-term development: promoting sustainable and structural change